-4.1 Overview Use of Funds
+4.1 Use of Funds Overview

 The Program will provide CDBG-DR funding awards in the form of a grant, making funding available to municipalities and other eligible entities through rounds of funding.
-Funds available for municipalities and eligible entities will enable a variety of critical recovery activities aimed at reinvigorating downtown areas, urban centers, and key community corridors.
-These activities will focus investments, reduce sprawl, and create a symbiotic environment to nurture complementary private sector investments.
+Note that affordable housing grants are tied to affordability periods and are forgivable upon expiry of the determined affordability period.
+Non-compliance, buy-out, sale, and other post-construction activities are subject to grant repayment if the assisted property has not fulfilled its affordability period.
+Funds available for municipalities and eligible entities will enable a variety of critical recovery activities aimed at reinvigorating downtown areas, urban areas, and key corridors.
+These activities will: focus investments, provide for affordable housing, reduce sprawl, and create a symbiotic environment to nurture complementary private sector investments.
 Revitalization projects will correlate to a larger strategy that targets downtown services, business districts, and key corridors within each community that is part of PRDOH's MRP Program.
 The MRP Program will serve as a tool to align the use of CRP funds for needs identified that address the impacts from the Hurricanes, as well as align investments that result in opportunities for future public and private investment in downtown areas.

-HUD allows CDBG-DR funds to be used as a match for other Federal programs when the HUD-funded project also has CDBG-DR eligible activities.2 It is possible that some projects identified by Subrecipients to this Program could be used as a match for Federal Emergency Management Agency (FEMA) funded projects.
-Applicants that wish to use funds from this Program as match for FEMA funded projects must inform PRDOH during the Application process that they wish to do so.
-PRDOH will work with COR3 to determine if the requested match project is FEMA eligible and could be funded through the Non-Federal Match Program, so as not to duplicate efforts and to maximize Program funding.
-FEMA-funded projects must be both FEMA and CDBG-DR eligible, and significant coordination between FEMA and HUD is required to receive match credit.
+HUD allows CDBG-DR funds to be used as a match for other Federal programs when the HUD-funded project also has CDBG-DR eligible activities.
+5 It is possible that some projects identified by Subrecipients to this Program could be used as a match for Federal Emergency Management Agency (FEMA) funded projects.
+There are also other federally funded programs, specifically Economic Development Administration (EDA) grants where CDBG-DR may be used as the twenty percent (20%) match required on projects that meet both EDA and CDBG-DR program requirements.
+Applicants that wish to use funds from this Program as match for FEMA or EDA funded projects must inform PRDOH during the Application process that they intend to do so.
+PRDOH will work with Puerto Rico's Central Office for Recovery, Reconstruction, and Resilience (COR3), the administrator of FEMA funds for the island, to determine if the requested match project is FEMA eligible and could be funded through the Non-Federal Match Program, so as not to duplicate efforts and to maximize Program funding, FEMA-funded projects must be both FEMA and CDBG-DR eligible, and significant coordination between FEMA and HUD is required to receive match credit.
+Similarly, PRDOH will work with EDA to determine whether the use of both EDA and CDBG-DR funds is permissible and eligible under both programs.

-Program Size and Award Caps
+4.2 Program Size and Award Caps

-PRDOH has allocated a total amount of one billion two hundred twenty-three million dollars (\$1,223, 000,000) to this Program, with one hundred million dollars (\$100,000,000) maximum award for a single project.
+PRDOH has allocated a total amount of one billion two hundred ninety-eight million dollars (\$1,298,000,000) to this Program, with one hundred million dollars (\$100,000,000) maximum award, unless noted otherwise below.
 The approved Action Plan, as amended, incudes a set-aside amount of one hundred million dollars (\$100,000,000) for the UPR Neighborhood Revitalization at the Río Piedras and Mayagüez campuses.